saoirse-defi/milestone2-vanilla/README.md

 ###### Game Start Sound Effect

-When the user starts/restarts the game, this sound effect will be played.
+When the user starts or restarts the game, this sound effect will be played to let the user know it's game time.

 ###### Gate Destruction Sound Effect

 This sound effect was custom-made to provide the user with aural feedback whenever a gate is successfully destroyed.
 When choosing the sound design for this effect, we wanted to emmulate the sound of an explosion in space.
-It is well known that sound waves cannot travel through the vaccum of space, but this was our thought process when designing the sound file.
+It is well known that sound waves cannot travel through the vaccum of space, but this was our thought process when designing the sound effect.

 ###### Gem Collected Sound Effect

 This sound effect was sourced from [freesound.org](https://freesound.org/) in order to provide feedback to the user whenever they have successfully collected a gem.
+It was chosen for it's arcade-like sound while also being satisfying to listen to repeatedly.
+It was essential to choose a sample which wouldn't get annoying over time.

 ### Implementation